xplosionmind/old.tommi.space/_notes/public/Firefox.md

 ## Missing

-Even though Firefox is my go-to browser and I absolutely love it, it lacks some features which I really miss and I keep track of them below:
+Even though Firefox is my go-to browser and I absolutely love it, it lacks some features which I really miss.
+I keep track of them below:

-- Easy and quick site-specific tracking, fingerprinting and cookies settings
+- Easy and quick site-specific tracking, fingerprinting and cookies settings (Like in [[Brave]])

 <br>
 <br>